maxguru/mysql-vector/README.md

 ## Requirements
 - PHP 8.0 or higher.
-- MySQL 5.7 or higher with support for JSON data types and stored functions.
+- MySQL 5.7 or higher with support for JSON data types.
 - A MySQLi extension for PHP.

 ## Installation